-- Remove the cover plate located on the outer shell right side (see Figure 13.2). - Install the supplied Romex[TM] connector in the cover plate. - Feed the necessary length of wire through the connector. - Make all necessary wire connections and reattach the cover plate to the outer shell.
+- Remove the cover plate located on the outer shell right side (see Figure 13.1). - Install the supplied Romex[TM] connector in the cover plate. - Make all necessary wire connections and reattach the cover plate to the outer shell.

 If the box is being wired from the INSIDE of the appliance: